kendru/learn-cljs/content/section-1/lesson-6-receiving-rapid-feedback-with-figwheel.md

 ClojureScript expression.
 Not only does `defonce` prevent the var from being redefined, it also prevents `expr` from being re-evaluated when the var is bound.
-This means that we can wrap initialization code with a `defonce` to guarantee that it will only be evaluated once regardless of how often the code is reloaded:
+This means that we can wrap initialization code with a `defonce` to guarantee that it will only be evaluated once, regardless of how often the code is reloaded:

 ```clojure